EllieChen-Git/EllieChen-Git/README.md

 ### Hi there, I'm Ellie 👋

 🔭 **Who am I**: ✨I'm a junior frontend developer based in Sydney, Australia.
-As a career changer, I am passionate about technology and constant learning, and I'm open to new opportunities. ✨
+As a career changer, I am passionate about technology and constant learning.
+I'm open to new opportunities. ✨

 🔧 **My tech stacks**: JavaScript, React (MERN stack), Angular, Ruby on Rails, Bootstrap, Material UI... and I'm always learning something new 😊.